nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 #### Implementation

 A new command `PolicyCommand` was created.
-It extends the abstract class `Command`, overriding and implementing its `execute` method.
-When `PolicyCommand#execute()` is called, all the insurance policies and their associated policy URLs are fetched from the selected `Person` through `Person#getPersonNameAndAllPoliciesInString()`.
+It extends the abstract class `Command`, overriding and implementing its `execute` method. `PolicyCommand#execute()` is called by `LogicManager`, all the insurance policies and their associated policy URLs are fetched from the selected `Person` through `Person#getPersonNameAndAllPoliciesInString()`.

 Below is an example usage scenario and how the information and data are passed around at each step.

-**Step 1.** The user types `policy 1` into the input box.
+**Step 1.** The user types `policy 1` into the input box and presses enter.

 **Step 2.** `MainWindow` receives the `commandText` (`policy 1`), which is then executed by `LogicManager`.